-1) The MSc Research proposal defence.
+- 1) The MSc Research proposal defence.
 Assessed as either Pass or Fail.
-A successful defence is necessary for continuing with the research work and thesis writing.

-- 2) The mid-term presentation.
+A successful defence is necessary for continuing with the research work and thesis writing. - 2) The mid-term presentation.
 Formative assessment, no grade is given.
 The student receives feedback from the Research Theme Leader (or delegate) and at least one of the Supervisors.
-In the case of weak performance, the student will receive a written warning on behalf of the Study Adviser. - 3) Academic and Research phase exam request: Upon the approval of the passed MSc Research by the first supervisor the student requests the Academic and Research phase exam. - 4) The MSc Research exam: Assessed with a pass grade (6.0 to 10.0) or a Fail.
-The assessment of the Thesis and its oral defence.
+In the case of weak performance, the student will receive a written warning on behalf of the Study Adviser. - 3) Academic and Research phase exam request: Upon the approval of the passed MSc Research by the first supervisor the student requests the Academic and Research phase exam.